thuthichchoichu/CoCaro.apk/README.md

  *  ---+---+----
  *   20 | 21 | 22

-2.Loop for all coordinates of user, searching in that, if any 2 coordinate in a a set of 3 move calculated in above, left move is where to block
+2.Loop for all coordinates of user or my machine, searching in that, if any 2 coordinate in a a set of 3 move calculated in above, left move is where to block

 # Pausedo code